hollyhudson/howto_guides/yubikey_ssh.md

 - If you want others to easily find you and your key (for instance if you are a journalist), make this information as accurate as possible, and maybe add a comment that provides more contact info or ways of verifying your key.
 And while you're at it, if you have an email that you use with a mail client that makes decrypting PGP easy, you probably want to use that email address.

-- If you don't like the fact that having a key on a keyserver and the key signing that it facilitates helps others discern your social graph, or if you're only using it to communicate secretly with people you can exchange keys directly with, feel free to put whatever.
+- If you don't like the fact that having a key on a keyserver and the key signing that it facilitates helps others discern your social graph, or if you're only using it to communicate secretly with people you can exchange keys directly with, then you're probably not using the keyserver anyway so feel free to put whatever.

 ## Confirmation and writing

-The last question just asks you to confirm your choices, and then the card start generating and writing the key.
+The last question just asks you to confirm your choices, and then the card starts generating and writing the key.
 This takes a while, but you'll know the Yubikey is still working because it will be flashing its LED.
 Do some knitting or read some XKCD while you wait.

 Ok, now you have keys!  ..probably.. let's make sure: